status-im/write.status.im/docs/structuring-the-content.md

 - Non-procedural descriptions must be short and to the point.
 If the functionality requires further discussion, use an additional [concept article](#concept-help-me-to-understand).
 - A procedure explains a single task and, if necessary, additional subtasks.
 If the task is complex, consider splitting it into different procedures or group them into a [guide](#guide-help-me-to-do-multiple-related-tasks).
 - For tasks that may cause an error (for example, changing a password, choosing a user name, or sending crypto), consider adding a *Common questions* section at the end of the article, with answers to the most common issues.
 If the list of possible errors for a specific task is too long, use a [FAQ](#concept-help-me-to-understand) (concept) article instead.
+- If the user can complete the procedure in one go, use a numbered list to describe the steps.
+Use checkboxes if the user can't complete the procedure in one go or the steps don't follow a particular order.

 ### Procedure structure